NishchalKap/Aether-Guard/README.md

 # 🛡️ Aether‑Guard
-## AMD‑Accelerated, Privacy‑First & Explainable AI Cybersecurity Companion
+### AMD‑Accelerated, Privacy‑First & Explainable AI Cybersecurity Solution

-Aether‑Guard is an AI‑powered cybersecurity solution designed to protect **students and educational institutions** from phishing attacks, malware, fake documents, and identity misuse.
-Unlike traditional enterprise security tools, Aether‑Guard focuses on **early detection, explainable alerts, and user education**, making cybersecurity simple and understandable for non‑technical users.
+Aether‑Guard is an AI‑powered cybersecurity system designed to protect **students and educational institutions** from phishing, malware, fake documents, and identity misuse.
+The solution focuses on **early threat detection, explainable alerts, and privacy‑preserving AI**, while being **AMD‑first** in hardware acceleration.

-The system is **AMD‑first by design**, leveraging AMD CPUs, GPUs, NPUs, and the ROCm platform to enable high‑performance, privacy‑preserving AI inference on‑device and on‑campus.

 ---

 ## 🚨 Problem Statement

-Students are increasingly targeted by phishing emails, fake internship scams, malware‑infected documents, and identity misuse across emails, shared files, and campus portals.
-Existing cybersecurity solutions are reactive, complex, and built for IT teams, not students.
-As a result, users fail to understand risks, ignore warnings, and expose sensitive personal and academic data.
+Students and institutions are increasingly targeted by phishing emails, fake internship scams, malware‑infected documents, and identity misuse.
+Existing cybersecurity tools are reactive, complex, and built for IT teams, not students, leading to poor awareness, ignored alerts, and data exposure.

 ---